Apply to Volunteer

 For information about which crews do what jobs, see our Volunteer Crew Descriptions

-Our volunteers are our ambassadors - they introduce performers, patrons and others to the Edmonton Folk Music Festival, and make up the majority of their experience.
-We want to create the best experience possible for everyone involved, which means treating fellow volunteers, performers, patrons and others with respect and kindness.
+Be an ambassador - Our volunteers are our ambassadors - they introduce performers, patrons and others to the Edmonton Folk Music Festival community, and make up the majority of their experience.
+We expect volunteers to represent the organization in a positive way, respect festival property and information, and be general ambassadors year-round (share the Festival Spirit!).

 We expect all volunteers to read and adhere to our Code of Ethics.